Yeongie/Lab03-DatapathControlUnit/README.md

 </table>
 <center><b>Truth Table for ALU Control</b></center>

-## Prelab

-You will need to submit your testbench on ilearn prior to coming to lab (check online for due dates).
-Your testbench should demonstrate that you have read through the lab specifications and understand the goal of this lab.
-You will need to consider the boundary cases.
-You do not need to begin designing yet, but this testbench will be helpful during the lab while you are designing.

-You will submit the entire lab repository to Gradescope.
-Part of your score will come from the fact that it properly sythesizes.
-The other part of your score will be based on the completeness of your tests, which the TA and I will grade.

 ## Deliverables

 For this lab, you are expected to build and test both the datapath using the template provided